Srinjan03112001/CrowdFunding/README.md

 # CrowdFunding
-A crowdfunding smart contarct using solidity for ethereum network
+A crowdfunding smart contract using solidity for ethereum network.

 ## About Project